 Short-Term Effects of Stimulant Use

-The following side effects can appear within hours or days and are usually experienced temporarily with controlled use of stimulants:
+The following side effects can appear within hours or days and are usually experienced temporarily even with controlled use of stimulants:

 - Accelerated heart rate